OpenSrcCM/CM-Plan-Site/README.md

 4. cd to ~/repo-workareas/CM-Plan-Site/deploy
 5. execute `./enable-functionality.bsh`
 6. execute `vagrant destroy`
+   - It's a good idea to have the Oracle VM VirtualBox Manager up and running so you can monitor.
 7. remove (or rename) ~/repo-workareas/CM-Plan-Site
 8. Get local to ~/repo-workareas directory
 ![Automation-4](/images/steps-4-thru-8.png)